 We take a closer look at a rapidly growing social media platform that’s outpaced Twitter and Snapchat, becoming a hub for brand partnerships and an essential element of Gen Z culture.
+Seeing a huge rise in popularity during lockdowns across the globe, TikTok has now fully broken into the mainstream.

 Over the past decade, social media platforms have become the “town squares” of digital communities around the world, and savvy entrepreneurs have done everything they can to to exploit the trends surrounding these platforms for capital gain.
 App developers are constantly rolling out new apps in hopes of creating the newest wave of social hype, seeking a piece of the multi-billion dollar pie that the economy of social media makes up.
 The most recent of these to dominate the market is TikTok, an app that’s captivated the imaginations of a generation.